Miguelismo92/GESPRO_PracticaGestionTareas_2021/README.md

 Add new tests to utility classes

-Fix apiary name overlap #183
+Fix apiary name overlap

 Convert to latex points 1 and 2

-Add splash activity
+Convert to latex point 3